tmikey-edu/tmikey-edu.github.io/index.md

 # Nathan Nguyen's Portfolio

-I am a Computer Science major at CSUF with a concentration in Cybersecurity.
+This is my home page!
+My name is Nathan Nguyen and I am a student at [Cal State Fullerton](https://www.fullerton.edu/) and my major is Computer Science with a concentration in Cybersecurity.

+## Computer Science Projects

+My Github page is https://github.com/tmikey-edu

-##  Favorite CPSC 120L Labs
+###  Favorite CPSC 120L Labs

 * Lab 7
     This was one of my favorite labs because it incorporated something I see in everyday life (street signs) and turned its rules into code using if statements and Boolean logic.
 I learned how to translate the regulations about days, hours, and minutes into readable code using "&&" and "||", and I had to be meticulous about cases like 11:59 and 12:00 to ensure the rules worked as intended.
 I also practiced input validation and saw how “make test” can ensure that my code and logic are correct.